GDelevoye/SMSN/README.md

 Known issue: Conda takes LOTS of time to build everything.
 This is due to the conda solver, and shoudl be solved with the release of conda 5.0.
 However, even if it's slow, it works well after ~ 1 hour of installation on test machines.
 See  https://github.com/ContinuumIO/anaconda-issues/issues/9480 for more info .
 Building the environment with https://github.com/mamba-org/mamba might help if installing is really too slow.

 # Usage

+Only two things are required: A .bam with your PacBio Sequel I or II subreads (where adapter sequences have been removed) and a .fasta reference of your genome of interest.
+The PacBio tools parse automatically the headers to use the propoer in-sillico models.

 ```console
 (smsn) guillaume@A320MA:~$ smsn --help